 Interestingly, the answer to this question often depends on if it is your own child or someone else’s.
 Just about every parent you speak to will complain about the exam pressure their children are under; and the results driven culture that is dominating their childhood.
 Despite this, it is a rare parent who would choose to take their child out of a high performing school they have purposely bought a house in the catchment area of.
 It is mostly the same for children’s distress.
 We will look and cast judgement at other people’s choices and parenting styles; immediately making the link to how that is impacting on their children.
 However, the prospect of our own parenting decisions and lifestyle choices being questioned is much harder; and the obvious preference would be for a therapist to sort the problem instead.
 It is the hardest thing in the world to think that our own behaviour may have inadvertently contributed to our child’s distress.

 This is not about ‘blaming’ parents.
 Quite the opposite.
-It is about empowering parents to realise they are the experts on their child; and are best placed to help them.
+It is about empowering parents to understand that they are the experts on their child; and are best placed to help them.
 Every child is unique and requires a bespoke parenting style to maximise their potential; and sometimes that ‘goodness of fit’ is very difficult to achieve.
 It is about recognising that your relationship with your child is the most powerful vehicle for change – and it takes a lot of work and maintenance if it is to run smoothly; and may even need a complete re-calibration.
 Therapy can, of course help to achieve this, but only if parents sign up to their part in the process.

 The third elephant in the room has been made much more visible by the Adverse Childhood Experiences research.
 The evidence is unavoidable – what happens in our childhoods has an impact on our physical and mental health for the rest of our lives.
-Domestic violence, neglect, physical and sexual abuse, critical parenting, not being brought up by both biological parents amongst other things; changes us in very significant ways.
+Domestic violence, neglect, physical and sexual abuse, critical parenting, not being brought up by both biological parents among other things; changes us in very significant ways.

 Moral judgement doesn’t come into it – it is about what happens to children’s brains and immune systems when they are placed under significant and prolonged stress.
 Many of these stressors are beyond a parents control.
 No-one asks to end up in a violent relationship or to become an alcoholic.
 But these things make a huge difference to children’s lives; and to their life chances into adulthood.
 As a society we need to be talking about this, and the need for interventions that address these wider social issues as a far greater priority if we are to really tackle children’s mental health.
 That ‘mental health’ needs to be tackled with more therapy is a red-herring distracting us from a much bigger and more significant picture.